-We will present the effects on the primary outcome as raw mean differences as well as median differences.
-For binary outcomes, we will report results as raw and adjusted relative risks and absolute risk differences, computed using generalized linear models (GLMs) with appropriate link functions (log links) and binomial error-distribution.
-Results will be presented with 95% confidence intervals (CI) for the analyses of the primary outcome (P-value 0.05) and 99% CIs for those of the secondary outcomes (P-value 0.01) due to the multiplicity of these.
+We will present the effects on the primary outcome as raw mean differences as well as median differences with 95% confidence intervals.
+For binary outcomes, we will report results as raw and adjusted relative risks and absolute risk differences, computed using generalized linear models (GLMs) with appropriate link functions (log links) and binomial error-distribution with confidence intervals (CI) using 95% CIs for the analyses of primary outcome (P-value 0.05) and 99% CIs for those of the secondary outcomes (P-value 0.01) due to the multiplicity of these.
 Significance of results will be based on the test described under testing strategy.